enspiral/handbook/financial_agreement.md

 ## Context
 This agreement defines how Enspiral handles money as a collective, specifically the funds in the accounts of Enspiral Foundation Ltd (“the Foundation”).
 Our goals are to ensure legal compliance, financial solvency, and operational reliability, make financial flows across the network as transparent as possible, and direct significant resources to discretionary funds to be decided through democratic participatory processes.

-For the time being, we are operating on a simple formula of directing half our income into discretionary funds, and half into fixed costs (operational overheads) and reserves.
-Our intention is to keep overheads low and increase the proportion directed to discretionary funds in the future.

 ## Income
 The Foundation’s funds come from the following sources.